hossein-nas/complete-intro-to-web-dev/lessons/01-welcome-to-the-class/C-what-are-you-going-to-learn.md

 description: ""
 ---

 Let's talk about what you're going to learn throughout this course: how to write web sites and web apps.
 In the process we'll teach how to use all the tools necessary to code, to do a light bit of design, and how to continue forward afterwards.
-After the end of this course, you can reasoably expect to know how to code a website from scratch and be prepared to take more courses on the [Frontend Masters beginner path][fem].
+After the end of this course, you can reasonably expect to know how to code a website from scratch.

 ## What is HTML?